krux02/opengl-sandbox/README.md

 drivers.
 There hardware is not the limitation.
 Sorry for the inconvenience.

+## EDIT

+MacOS is now deprecated.
+I recommend you to upgrade to a free alternative operating system.
+A personal recommendation is Manjaro.

 # ideas for other names

 The name is not fix yet, these are valid naming ideas: